Information for Real Bread business owners, their staff members, their customers and other people in their local communities.

 Should we wear masks?

-Only as your would normally, eg to minimise flour dust inhalation, as per HSE advice.
+Bakery owners should wear them as they would normally, eg to minimise flour dust inhalation, as per HSE advice.

 What extra precautions should we ask (and help) customers to make?